-The Company's US subsidiary, WK Mining (USA) Ltd. ("WK Mining (USA)"), has posted a total statewide bond of \$208,118 (US\$155,000) to the Bureau of Land Management (the "BLM") in the state of Nevada for disturbance of ground required to complete exploration work on projects in Nevada under the jurisdiction of the BLM.
-This bond is applicable to work done on any property in Nevada and the funds are held in the State of Nevada's reclamation performance bond pool.
+The Company's US subsidiary, WK Mining (USA) Ltd. ("WK Mining (USA)"), has posted a total statewide bond of \$194,447 (US\$155,000) to the Bureau of Land Management (the "BLM") in the state of Nevada for disturbance of ground required to complete exploration work on projects in Nevada under the jurisdiction of the BLM.
+During the year \$134,900 (US\$107,533) was transferred to WK-Allied Hasbrouck LLC for work done on the Hasbrouck Project as defined in the LLC agreement.
+The remaining bond of \$59,547 (US\$47,467) left in WK Mining (USA) is applicable to work done on any property in Nevada and the funds are held in the State of Nevada's reclamation performance bond pool.

-WK Mining (USA) has also posted a statewide bond of \$67,135 (US\$50,000) to the Division of Oil, Gas and Mining of Utah ("DOGM") for disturbance of ground required to complete exploration work on the TUG Project.
+WK Mining (USA) has also posted a statewide bond of \$62,725 (US\$50,000) to the Division of Oil, Gas and Mining of Utah ("DOGM") for disturbance of ground required to complete exploration work on the TUG Project.
 This is applicable to work done on any property in Utah under the jurisdiction of the BLM or DOGM.
 The funds are held in the State of Utah's reclamation performance bond pool.
 They are held in an interest-bearing account and will be returned with interest when the projects are successfully reclaimed.
-Total interest of \$334 (US\$248) has been earned on this bond.
+Total interest of \$466 (US\$371) has been earned on this bond.
+All anticipated reclamation work at TUG has been completed at year end.
+The statewide bond will be returned to the Company when reclamation work has been inspected and deemed to be completed by DOGM and the BLM (usually following multiple growing seasons).